EFFICACY

 A scale that measures the symptoms/manifestations associated with bulbar muscle weakness, including:

-• Mouth drooping
+• Facial/mouth drooping

 • Speech and voice problems